 ISSUES & LEGISLATION

-Most importantly, we must not provide amnesty for illegal immigrants, which would encourage future illegal immigration by retroactively rewarding illegal behavior and allowing those who have broken the law to receive billions in public benefits.
+Most importantly, I oppose providing amnesty for illegal immigrants that would encourage future illegal immigration by retroactively rewarding illegal behavior and allowing those who have broken the law to receive billions in public benefits.
 This would encumber our current welfare system at every level of government, increase taxes for all Americans, and raid the Social Security trust fund of billions of dollars needed to pay for the retirement of U.S. citizens.